-Danger Zone 2 gives you a reason to smash cars and do as much damage as one of the most beloved modes of the successful seriesPlaystation 2
+Danger Zone 2 gives you a reason to smash cars and do as much damage as possible - just like one of the favorite game modes of the successful series from the days of thePlaystation 2

-The developer of Three Fields Entertainment, created by some of the British Criterion studio graduates who developed Burnout, is now launching Danger Zone 2 in "Steam (And the PSN inPlaystation 4) - A modest game that requires you to smash vehicles in as many original and destructive ways as possible.
-The sequel to the first Danger Zone launched last year promises to offer a wider range of driving and crushing missions - this time on real roads, and not just inside some sort of bleak underground facility something like the previous episode.
+The developer of Three Fields Entertainment, created by some of the British Criterion studios who were the ones who developed Burnout, is now launching Danger Zone 2 onSteam (And in the PSN store atPlaystation 4) - A modest game that requires you to smash vehicles in a variety of original and destructive ways as possible.
+The sequel to the first Danger Zone launched last year promises to offer a wider range of driving and crashing missions - this time on actual roads, and not just inside a sort of somewhat gloomy underground facility like in the previous episode.

 Danger Zone 2 doesn't have a lot of content in it, and actually matches one specific and beloved game mode called Crash Mode that was first introduced in the Burnout 3 game in 2004 - and its creators seem to be aware of that, with a slashed price tag of 74 shekels (or $ 20).
 There's another step in the right direction here, and who knows - maybe he's bringing us closer to the day when Three Fields will be ripe to create a complete and complete title that will mention everything Burnout did right and provide it to a new generation of Gamers And platforms.

 It's time to tell you that Studio Three Fields is already working on another new game called Dangerous Driving, which is set to launch early next year and will be a sort of spiritual successor to Burnout's main game modes: real racing where crashing competitors into walls , And all at dizzying speeds of course.
 It will be interesting - and we will keep our fingers crossed that it is also successful.